-Having selected a Patient, for each new case the surgeon should assign a unique Case ID, for that Patient, and, optionally, a Case Description .
+Having selected a Patient, for each new case the surgeon should assign a unique Case ID, for that Patient, and, optionally, a Case Description.
 Other mandatory fields to be compiled are:

 - Case Type: Deformity or Fracture, this will determine the interaction with HEX-ray module (e.g. tools displayed) and will help, also, in filtering the cases.
-Optionally it is possible to mark the case as Trial, this will help in separating trial cases (e.g. training) from real ones. - Planning Created: for new cases the default is the current date but it can be changed - Side: left/right - Bone Type: Long Bone, Femur, Tibia, Ankle, Forefoot or Hindfoot.
+Optionally it is possible to mark the case as Trial, this will help in separating trial cases (e.g. training) from real ones - Frame ID: Frame identifier to identify applied frame to the patient, especially in case of multiple frames at the same time.
+Already assigned Frame IDs for that patient are identified with a blue arrow in the bottom right corner of the related label - Planning Created: for new cases the default is the current date but it can be changed - Side: left/right - Bone Type: Long Bone, Femur, Tibia, Ankle, Forefoot or Hindfoot.
 Selection of Femur or Tibia will determine the HEX-ray tools default showing the standard anatomical angles for the chosen bone type and side.